frictionlessdata/frictionless-py/docs/guides/describing-data.md

 resource.to_yaml("tmp/country.resource.yaml")
 ```

-But not only the Python interface is available.
+But the Python interface is not our only option.
 Thanks to the flexibility of the Frictionless Specs, we can add arbitrary metadata to our descriptor.
-We use dictionary operations for it:
+We use dictionary operations to do this:

 ```python
 from frictionless import Resource